Is LEED Green Certification a Good Investment for My Business?

 Wondering what LEED certification is, what are its requirements & why it matters?
 In the race to achieve environmental sustainability, green cleaning has become an important factor in reducing a business's ecological footprint.
-As a result, quality control programs such as LEED certification have been developed to address climate change and create healthier spaces.
+As a result, quality control programs such as LEED certification have been developed to address climate change & create healthier spaces.
 But what is it?

 Here’s all that you need to know.